 Rights of all shareholders

-- Inspect company information – all shareholders have the right to inspect the register of members (s.
+- Inspect company information, including the register of members (s.
 116 Companies Act 2006) and a record of resolutions and minutes (s.
 358) without any charge.

 - Derivative claims – members can bring a claim against a company director known as a derivative claim (s.
 260).
 This is essentially a claim on behalf of the company in relation to a breach of duty, trust, negligence or default by a director.

-- Shareholder meetings – notice must be given to members regarding any shareholder meetings (s.
+- Attend general meetings – notice must be given to members regarding any shareholder meetings (s.
 310).

-- Voting – subject to their class of shares and the articles of association, members have a right to vote on written resolutions (s.
+- Vote on certain company affairs – subject to their class of shares and the articles of association, members have a right to vote on certain company resolutions (s.
 284).

-- Appointing proxies – shareholders are entitled to appoint another person as their proxy to exercise any relevant rights to attend, speak and vote at a meeting of the company (s.
+- Appoint proxies – shareholders are entitled to appoint another person as their proxy to exercise any relevant rights to attend, speak, and vote at a meeting of the company (s.
 324).

-- Annual accounts – companies are required to distribute a copy of annual accounts and reports for each financial year to every shareholder (s.
+- Receive annual accounts – companies are required to distribute a copy of annual accounts and reports for each financial year to every shareholder (s.
 423).

 - Share certificates – members are entitled to be issued with a share certificate within two months of their shares being allotted (s.
 769).
 This does not necessarily constitute a paper certificate.
 In addition to issuing share certificates, companies must also add new members to their register of members (s.
 113).

-- Directors’ service contracts – all members are entitled to inspect a copy of every director’s service contract with the company or with a subsidiary of the company, or a written memorandum setting out the terms of their contract (s.
+- Inspect directors’ service contracts – all members are entitled to inspect a copy of every director’s service contract with the company or with a subsidiary of the company, or a written memorandum setting out the terms of their contract (s.
 229).

-- Unfair prejudice – under s.
-994, a company shareholder “may apply to the court by petition for an order…on the ground…that the company’s affairs are being or have been conducted in a manner that is unfairly prejudicial to the interests of members generally or of some part of its members.”
+- Petition unfair prejudice – under s.
+994, a company shareholder “may apply to the court by petition for an order […] on the ground […] that the company’s affairs are being or have been conducted in a manner that is unfairly prejudicial to the interests of members generally or of some part of its members.”

-Rights of members holding at least 5% of shares
+Rights of shareholders possessing at least 5% of shares